mongodb/docs-bi-connector/source/includes/fact-system-vars.rst

      - integer
      - Specifies how many documents |bi-short| samples when generating its schema.
-A value of ``0`` specifies that |bi-short| performs a collection scan across all collections.
+A value of ``0`` specifies that |bi-short| performs a collection scan across all sample :option:`namespaces <mongosqld --sampleNamespaces>`.

        See :doc:`Cached Sampling </schema/cached-sampling>` for more
        information.